|National Weather Service|

 and services to facilitate the transition of innovation projects to NOAA operational systems.
 The second phase of the VLab

 will provide the other three foundational capabilities; 1) subject matter experts cadre, 2) adjunct science and software

 development team, and innovation project database.

 The VLCS is built upon an open source Java portal framework.
-The VLCS enables NWS users to share and contribute science and participate in dynamic communities.
+The VLCS enables NOAA users to share and contribute science and participate in dynamic communities.
 The VLCS provides tools for collaborating such as document libraries, WIKI's, message boards, blogs, announcements, dynamic forms with workflow, content management system (CMS), and a robust roles and permissions framework.
 The VLCS is also the gateway to the VLDS.
 The VLDS provides projects with web based services to manage their projects through issue tracking, source control, code review, and continuous integration.

 In the future the VLCS will include portlets that will allow users to "Share their projects" and "Share their expertise".
 This sharing will increase visibility and transparency of projects and users' expertise promoting collaboration.